Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Introduction

-\paragraph{Monotonicity properties.} Our first main theorem is a consequence of our second theorem, which derives new general monotonicity properties for the probability of a wide class of events called `increasing'.
-This class will be defined later formally and, for example, it includes any event of the form, $ \mathcal{A} = \{ \forall x \in K \, \, \, M(x) \geq H(x) \}, $ where here $K \subset V$ is any finite set of sites, $(H(x))_{x \in K}$ is any integer-valued vector, and $M(x)$ is the number of times the active particles jump from the vertex $x$.
-The derivation of monotonicity properties is very useful and allows a deeper understanding of the model.
-From the definition of the activated random walk dynamics it is reasonable to expect that the probability of any increasing event is \textit{non-increasing} with respect to $\lambda$ and \textit{non-decreasing} with respect to $\mu$.
-The proof of this claim is non-trivial and was derived in \cite{Rolla} by employing a graphical representation.
-Here we address the following related question: do monotonicity properties hold if we increase the deactivation rate and the particle density \textit{at the same time}?
-This question is challenging since the increase of the deactivation rate and of the particle density play against each other -- higher deactivation rate implies that the model is `less active', while higher particle density implies that the model is `more active'.
-Our Theorem \ref{theo:strict monotonicity} below provides a positive answer to this question and shows that, if we increase the deactivation rate and the particle density at the same time and the increase of the particle density occurs `fast enough', then the probability of any increasing event is also non decreasing.
-More precisely, our theorem states that, if we take an arbitrary point of the phases diagram, $(\lambda, \mu) \in \mathbb{R}_{ >0 }^2$, and we move up-right along a semi-line line which starts from $(\lambda, \mu)$ and whose slope, $s$, satisfies $ s \geq \frac{1}{\lambda(1 + \lambda)}$, then the probability of the event does not decrease.
-Remarkably, our estimate on the minimal slope is uniform not only with respect to the choice of the graph, but also with respect to the choice of the event, provided that it is increasing.
-The monotonicity result of Rolla and Sidoravicius \cite{Rolla} can thus be viewed as corresponding to the special case $s = \infty$ of our theorem (the probability that the system is active is non-decreasing if we move upwards in the phase diagram, namely if we increase the particle density without varying the deactivation rate). \begin{theorem} Let $\mathcal{A}$ be any increasing event as in the statement of Theorem \ref{theo:Russo} below.
-Let $(\lambda, \mu) \in \mathbb{R}_{ \geq 0 }^2$ be an arbitrary point of the phase diagram, let $ \mathcal{C}_{\lambda, \mu} $ be the region above the semi-line with slope $\frac{1}{\lambda(1+\lambda)}$ which starts from $(\lambda, \mu)$,
+Here we address a related question, namely do monotonicity properties hold if we increase the deactivation rate and the particle density \textit{at the same time}?
+This question is challenging, since the increase of the deactivation rate and of the particle density play against each other.
+Indeed, higher deactivation rate implies that the model is `less active', while higher particle density implies that the model is `more active'.
+Our Theorem \ref{theo:strict monotonicity} below studies a regime where a positive increase in $\mu$ compensates for a small enough increase in $\lambda$.
+More precisely, if take an arbitrary point of the phase diagram, $(\lambda, \mu) \in \mathbb{R}_+^2$, and we move up-right along a semi-line line which starts from $(\lambda, \mu)$ and whose slope, $s$, satisfies $ s \geq \frac{1}{\lambda(1 + \lambda)}$, then the probability of the event does not decrease.
+Remarkably, our estimate on the minimal slope is uniform not only with respect to the choice of the graph, but also with respect to the choice of the event, provided that it is relevant.
+The monotonicity result of Rolla and Sidoravicius \cite{Rolla} can thus be viewed as corresponding to the special case $s = \infty$ of our theorem. \begin{theorem} Consider any unimodular graph, let $\mathcal{A}$ be any relevant event.
+Let $(\lambda, \mu) \in \mathbb{R}_+^2$ be an arbitrary point of the phase diagram, let $ \mathcal{C}_{\lambda, \mu} $ be the region above the semi-line with slope $\frac{1}{\lambda(1+\lambda)}$ which starts from $(\lambda, \mu)$,

 Then, for any pair $(\lambda^\prime, \mu^\prime) \in \mathcal{C}_{\lambda, \mu}$,